mumtazalambazai/mumtazalambazai.github.io/README.md

 Mumtaz Alam Bazai was born on *11 August 2000* in the small village of Zdoon, Tehsil Nana Sahib, District Pishin, Balochistan, Pakistan.
 He belongs to the *Pashtoon tribe, of the **Kakar caste*, with Bazai as his sub-caste.
 He is the eldest child in his family, with four brothers and four sisters.

-His father, *Dr. Ameer Muhammad, is a neurosurgeon based in Quetta, and his mother, **Bibi Noor Nama*, is a homemaker.
+His father, *Dr. Ameer Muhammad, is a neurosurgeon based in Quetta, and his mother, is a homemaker.
 From an early age, Mumtaz displayed remarkable intellectual curiosity, discipline, and a passion for learning.

 ---